 Obtaining locale and timezone information

-Action event objects carry user locale information when properly configured.
-The following fields appear in the event object:
+carry user locale information when properly configured.
+The following fields

-Action event objects are passed to action callback functions as the user interacts with your add-on.
-Each callback function can read the locale and timezone information from the event object and use it as necessary.
+Event objects are passed to action callback functions as the user interacts with your add-on, and to homepage and contextual trigger functions.
+Each callback or trigger function can read the locale and timezone information from the event object and use it as necessary.
 For example, a callback function that is navigating to a new card could refer to the locale string when deciding what text to add to the card.